Want to hear something that’ll make you feel old?

 Remember the days when you could just write 900 words on a basic topic and still get traffic to your site?

 Yeah, those days are over.
 And not only can you not get traffic with mediocre content, but mediocre content also won’t score you the email.

-The content that brings in the emails has to be amazing in 2017.
+The content that brings in the emails has to be amazing.